skellis46/slipbox/two women dancing.md

 > For example, we challenge land to yield coal, treating the land as nothing but a reserve.
 The coal is then stored, "on call, ready to deliver the sun's warmth that is stored in it," which is then "challenged forth for heat, which in turn is ordered to deliver steam whose pressure turns the wheels that keep a factory running."
 The factories are themselves challenged to produce tools "through which once again machines are set to work and maintained."[@blitz-2014-understanding p.71]

-- could rewrite this as: We challenge young people to yield dance, treating these people as nothing but a reserve.
+- could rewrite this as: We challenge people to yield dance, treating these people as nothing but a reserve.
 The dance is then stored in the cloud,[^cloud] subjected to algorithms on call, ready to deliver the creativity and movement that is stored in their dance.
 This dancing turns the wheels that keep people online while serving them ads.

 [^cloud]: There is no cloud: [skellis.net/blog/there-is-no-cloud](https://www.skellis.net/blog/there-is-no-cloud)